Please check here before contacting staff with questions about housing and Move-In Day—your question may already be answered!

 You can pick up your free parking permit from the Safety and Security office on Move-In Day.
-To get your parking permit, please provide your car's make & model and bring your current vehicle registration papers.
+To get your parking permit, please provide your car’s make & model and bring your current vehicle registration papers.
 You can also preregister on your MyDrury and your permit will be with your keys on Move-in Day.

 Any questions regarding a parking ticket received on the Drury University campus can be directed to the Safety and Security Office at (417) 873-7400 during business hours.
-To dispute a ticket, visit the Safety and Security office, located in the bottom floor of the FSC.
+To dispute a ticket, visit the Safety and Security office, located on the bottom floor of the FSC.

 For more information on meal plans and services provided by our food service provider, visit the Fresh Ideas site.

 Drury requires all full-time day school students to live on campus unless they meet specific exemption criteria.
 One of those exemptions is living at home with a parent within 30 miles of campus.
-Even if you meet the criteria, you must apply to live off campus in order to receive your exemption.
+Even if you meet the criteria, you must apply to live off-campus in order to receive your exemption.